 Instructions

-- While pork is cooking, place sugar, balsamic vinegar, and soy sauce in a small saucepan over medium low heat.
+- While the pork is cooking, place the sugar, balsamic vinegar, and soy sauce in a small saucepan over medium low heat.
 In a small bowl, make a slurry with the water and cornstarch and add to the saucepan.
 Heat, stirring occasionally, until mixture begins to bubble and thicken slightly.
-Spoon a small amount of the glaze on each tenderloin during after the first 20 minutes of the cooking time.
+Spoon a small amount of the glaze on each tenderloin during after the first 15 minutes of the cooking time.

 Nutrition